mdaa-amine/CocoCustomClasses/README.md

-# Train YOLO With a Custom Classes from the Coco Datasets
+# Train YOLO Objetct Detection With a Custom Classes from the Coco Datasets

 - Download specific classes from the **Coco Dataset** for custrom object detection needs.
 - Download multiple classes at the same time (Multi-threaded).